defra-design/accessibility/src/resources/content/how-to-make-a-qualtrics-form-more-accessible.md

   - resource
 ---

+## Consider your use of Qualtrics

+Qualtrics is predominantly a survey tool, not a service for large, detailed forms.

+When thinking about using Qualtrics for public services, you need to check whether this is the right tool and will meet your audience's needs.

+You must follow the [Technology Code of Practice](https://www.gov.uk/guidance/the-technology-code-of-practice) when choosing technology, of a which the first point you must meet is to [define your users' needs](https://www.gov.uk/guidance/define-user-needs).

 ## How to use this guidance
 This guidance will help you to make your Qualtrics form more accessible.